 Doctors treat PID with antibiotics

-Symptoms usually happen toward the end of your monthly period or during the few days after your period ends.
+Symptoms that happen toward the end of your monthly period or during the few days after your period ends are suggestive of PID.
 PID can be severe yet cause mild or no symptoms.

 Yes.
 The infection in PID can spread around the inside of your belly and around your liver.
 Sometimes a pocket of pus (abscess) forms in your fallopian tubes.

-Also, if you have had PID and do get pregnant, you're much more likely to have an ectopic pregnancy.
+Also, if you have had PID and do get pregnant, you're much more likely to have an ectopic pregnancy Ectopic Pregnancy An ectopic pregnancy is a pregnancy that grows in the wrong place It's dangerous for you It doesn't last long enough to result in having a baby In a healthy pregnancy, a sperm enters (fertilizes)... read more .
 In an ectopic pregnancy, your baby grows outside of your uterus.
 If your baby grows in one of your fallopian tubes instead of your uterus, after a few weeks, the growing baby makes the tube split open.
-The baby will die, and the tube will bleed so much that you could die.
+The baby will die, and the tube may bleed so much that you could die.

 The doctor will ask you questions and will usually do a pelvic exam.
 During a pelvic exam, your doctor looks inside your vagina, holding it open with a small instrument called a speculum.
 Your doctor may:

-If the doctor thinks you might have an abscess or pregnancy in your fallopian tube, you'll usually have an ultrasound test.
+If the doctor thinks you might have an abscess or pregnancy in your fallopian tube, you'll usually have an ultrasound Ultrasonography Ultrasonography is a safe imaging test that uses sound waves to create a moving picture of the insides of your body.
+Ultrasonography doesn't use radiation (x-rays).
+Ultrasonography is also called... read more test.

 Because STDs (gonorrhea and chlamydia) are the most likely cause of PID, your doctor will prescribe antibiotics to treat those STDs.
 You'll usually get a single shot and then take antibiotics by mouth at home for several weeks.
 If you don't start getting better within 48 hours, you may need to go to the hospital.
 You may be treated in the hospital right away if: